 The scope of the E10 standard is vast and cannot be given its due examination in a single article.
 Therefore, E10 Unmasked will be presented as a four-part series examining E10 equipment states in detail while using non-technical language to explore the benefits of E10 in a generalized manufacturing environment.
 In Part 2, we will look at the most common E10 states — STANDBY, PRODUCTIVE, and SCHEDULED DOWNTIME.
 In Part 3, we’ll dive deep into UNSCHEDULED DOWNTIME, ENGINEERING TIME, and often misunderstood NONSCHEDULED DOWNTIME states.
 We will conclude with Part 4 and an examination of common questions received over the years specific to E10.
-In fact, if you have a specific E10 questions, please feel free to email us at email@example.com.
-We’ll do our best to include your question(s) at the conclusion of the series.
+In fact, if you have a specific E10 questions, please feel free to email us at firstname.lastname@example.org.

 Quick.
 Do you know how your manufacturing tools have performed over the last 24 hours?
 I’m not talking generally; I’m asking about specific metrics.
 How many minutes of idle time were recorded?
 What percentage of time was used for productive activity on material?
 How many interruptions or faults occurred?
 Did any of those interruptions or faults result in down time for a repair?
 How long did it take to complete the last scheduled maintenance task?
 How many failures have occurred over the last six weeks?
 How about the last 13 rolling weeks?
 In that time, what was the predominant failure?
 How confident are you that the tool is meeting or exceeding the manufacturer's guaranteed up-time?
 If the vendor asked you for empirical evidence in a warranty scenario, could you quickly produce this data?